 Atonement by Ian McEwan Study Part 1: Genre, Context and Theme

-Atonement is meta-textual, a narrative explicitly talking about another narratives.
-We meet a variety of texts; Northanger Abbey by Jane Austen (see my summary and review here) in the prologue, Trials of Arabella (a play) and Atonement itself, a ‘fake’ third person narrative which is actually (spoiler!!!)…
+Atonement is meta-textual, a narrative explicitly talking about other narratives.
+We meet a variety of texts; Northanger Abbey by Jane Austen (see my summary and review here) in the prologue, Trials of Arabella (a play) and Atonement itself, a ‘fake’ third-person narrative which is actually (spoiler!!!)…

 Why I think this was done: Just like Othello by Shakespeare, I think this gives us an insight into how a few words can change a life.
 Considering the tense sociopolitical situations of the time, words truly could start a war, change the future.

-This links to historical context around WW2; Elizabeth Bowen, Rosamond Lehmann and Virginia Woolf are influences in Atonement.
+This links to the historical context around WW2; Elizabeth Bowen, Rosamond Lehmann, and Virginia Woolf are influences in Atonement.